 Frequently after I’ve written and published one of my blog posts I find an “appalling” error.
 I hasten to correct it, but what I really should be doing is thanking those teachers who taught me to spot the problems in my writing and helped me hone a skill that is essential to my well-being.

-I have several friends who are teachers, and I know there are days they feel like they’ve accomplished nothing.
+I have several friends who are teachers, and I know there are days they feel as if they’ve accomplished nothing.
 The demands put on their job that seemingly have nothing to do with teaching, but rather, with meeting the obscure expectations of bureaucrats, overshadow the part of the job they love.

 Most days will eventually fade in the memories of their students, most assignments will be a part of a hazy past.
 Still, some things will stick, and they will make the difference teachers want to believe they are making.